 GASB Statement 68 allows a measurement date of up to 12 months before the employer's fiscal year-end can be utilized to determine the Plan's Total Pension Liability (TPL).
-The basis for the TPL as of June 30, 2023, is on an actuarial valuation performed by the Plan's actuary as of June 30, 2022.
+The basis for the Total Pension Liability (TPL) as of the June 30, 2024 reporting, is on an actuarial valuation performed by the Plan's actuary as of June 30, 2023.
 The TPL minus the Fiduciary Net Position equals the Net Pension Liability (NPL).
-The proportionate shares of the employer's and the State of Montana's NPL for June 30, 2023, and 2022, are displayed below.
-The employer's proportionate share equals the ratio of the employer's contributions to the sum of all employer and non-employer contributions during the measurement period.
+The proportionate shares of the employer's and the state of Montana's NPL for June 30, 2023, and 2022 measurement dates, are displayed below.
+The employer's proportionate share equals the ratio of the employer contributions during the measurement period.
 Due to the existence of the special funding situation, the state is required to report a proportionate share of a local government's collective NPL that is associated with the non-state employer.
 The state's proportionate share for a particular employer equals the ratio of the contributions for the particular employer to the total state contributions paid.
-The employer recorded a liability of \$1,075,201 and the employer's proportionate share was 0.4552 percent.
+The employer recorded a liability of \$953,435 and the employer's proportionate share was 0.4112 percent.